-The parsonage exclusion is available to ministerial employees in harmony with D 05 10.
+The parsonage exclusion is available to ministerial employees in harmony with E 05 10.

 Each union in the United States of America will be responsible for establishing a Parsonage Exclusion ceiling within its territory.
-The parsonage exclusion shall not exceed 80% of the ordained minister annualized salary, including cost of Living, rounded to the nearest thousand.
-The total exclusion will be limited by IRS regulations such as fair rental value and actual expense.
+The parsonage exclusion shall not exceed 80% of the ordained minister annualized salary, including cost of Living, rounded to the nearest thousand dollars.
+The total exclusion will be limited by Internal Revenue Service regulations such as fair rental value and actual expense.